ErikOostveen/EuroHiker/README.md

 Notice that the two Yellow MIDI IN/OUT LEDs blink for a second and then switch off.
 The Power LED switches ON and on a newly built module, the CV OUT LED switches ON also.
 We will go through all ports, buttons and rotary encoder next including CV OUT.<br><br>
 For now, long-press the screen and the menu should appear.
 Tap the screen, navigate around, to make sure that the touch screen works fine.

-# Diving into the EuroHiker module
+# Diving into the EuroHiker module | Setup
 We have come a long way building the module!
 Now, lets make sure that all is working as it should.

 ### EuroHiker software